Biotensegrity:

 The standard engineering approach to biomechanics is based on static determinacy and the solving of complex equations to understand motion, whereas the architecture of living organisms consists of “an incalculable number of endlessly transmutable and continuously reconfiguring… closed kinematic chain systems operating at multiple scale levels simultaneously” (Susan Lowell de Solórzano).

-What this means is that because biology is kinematically indeterminate, inherently, any attempt to understand this ‘black box’ through standard biomechanical engineering methods will always be a gross misrepresentation, and that an algorithmic approach that considers the reality of the subject is destined to be more successful.
-‘Biotensegrity is the super-stable hypothesis for biology’ and this was included in a presentation at the British Fascia Symposium in May 2022.
+What this means is that because biology is fundamentally indeterminate, any attempt to understand this ‘black box’ through standard biomechanical engineering methods will always be a gross simplification, and that an algorithmic approach based on the reality of the subject is destined to be more successful: Biotensegrity as the Super-stability Hypothesis for Biology.